 I only blame one person at the end of the day for these murders, which is the crazy person who does the murders.

-But pretending that what is wildly asymmetrical, I think I have laid that out with evidence here, pretending that it's symmetrical is deeply, deeply dangerous.
+But pretending that what is wildly asymmetrical, I think I have laid that out with evidence here.

 He calls me a monster, claims that I want to get him killed, even though literally all I did was just read his own titles back to him.

-This was Jenk's response to that, which is quite chilling in light of what's happened now.
+This was Jenks' response to that, which is quite chilling in light of what's happened now.

-Um but I do also want to point out, as in there in the middle of crying now, although Charlie was smiling ear to ear throughout the entire video, thinking, yes, I'm now the victim.
+But I do also want to point out, as they're in the middle of crying now, although Charlie was smiling ear to ear throughout the entire video, thinking, yes, I'm now the victim, and I'll get to claim that my rights have been abridged.

 And Donald Trump used a Hitler quote about poisoning the blood of our nation.